Queuemunity/2022-01-12_codegen-enum/README.md

 ## How to participate

-1. Fork this repo
+1. Fork this repo.
+The tests are currently failing.
 2. Modify the files in the `Codegen` folder
-3. Run `swift test` to check your solution
+3. Run `swift test` to check that your solution works
 4. Open a PR to this repo.
+5. The tests should pass on GitHub's Actions.

 I'll discuss the solutions on stream!